Below are some of the most common editing practices for MMC:

 Names: First reference should use full name; subsequent references should be last name only.

-Nationalities and Ethnicities: Capitalize the proper names of nationalities, races, tribes, etc. Examples: Arab, African, America, Jewish, Spanish.
+Nationalities and Ethnicities: Capitalize the proper names of nationalities, races, tribes, etc. Examples: African, American, Jewish, Middle Eastern, Spanish.
 Do not capitalize “black” or “white” when referring to race.

 Newspapers: See COMPOSITION TITLES.